PATIENT OPIOID CONTRACT

-If on a controlled / narcotic medication regimen, you must be seen every 30 DAYS by the physician at Tysons Pain Center ,P.C., for re-evaluation of your condition and treatment plan.
+If on a controlled / narcotic medication regimen, you must be seen every 30 DAYS or no earlier than every 28-29 days by the physician at Tysons Pain Center ,P.C., for re-evaluation of your condition and treatment plan.
 EARLY REFILLS ARE NOT PERMITTED FOR ANY REASON.

-You will obtain opioid pain medication prescriptions only from one physician to avoid possible over-dosage or misuse of controlled medication.
+You will obtain opioid pain medication prescriptions only from one physician per National Opioid prescribing guidelines to avoid possible over-dosage or misuse of controlled medication.
 As of today you are under the pain management care of Dr. Nagia, M.D.

 You will NOT receive other controlled medications such as sleeping pills, tranquilizers, or stimulants from other physicians without authorization and/or knowledge from Dr. Nagia.
 M.D.
 This is to ensure your health and safety & reduce risk of possible over-dosage.

-If you lose or misplace your prescription or medication, you must report this to the police per DEA requirements, and provide Dr. Nagia with a copy of the report including the officer’s contact information and case number.
+If you lose or misplace your prescription or medication, you must report this to the police per DEA requirements and provide Dr. Nagia with a copy of the report including the officer’s contact information and case number.
 Contact the office and Dr. Nagia will determine whether a replacement will be issued.
-(This is uncommon).
+Lost or stolen medication is a very serious issue and is not taken lightly.
 It is your responsibility to secure your medication.

 We will not provide medication refills or dose changes over the telephone.
 All refills and medication changes require an office visit with the Doctor & submission of your old prescription or medication.
-(Amendment made to accommodate worldwide pandemic of the novel Coronavirus, also known as Covid-19.
-Telehealth treatment is permitted, and covered per CMS temporarily during the health crisis).
+(This policy is not applicable during emergency Covid-19 telemedicine treatment protocol).

-You will not share or sell your prescription per Federal Law / DEA regulations.
+You will not share or sell your prescription / narcotic medication per Federal Law / DEA regulations.
+This is a felony with a minimum 10 year prison sentence.

 As a chronic pain patient, you agree to random medication counts of your unused pain medication upon the request of your physician, per pain management guidelines.
 Failure to comply will result in termination of care.